-Step one: Before beginning any work on this product, lower this product to the ground on a firm level surface that is large enough to safely accommodate this product, the power unit and all workers involved in hitching up the 4in1 bucket.
+Step One: Before beginning any work on this product, lower the product to the ground on a firm level surface that is large enough to accommodate the product, the power unit and all workers involved in the hitching up process.

-Step two: Refer to your power unit's operating manual for instructions on hitching up this attachment to the equipment.

-Step three: The operator much visually inspect to ensure the bucket is fully engaged into the power unit hitch.
+Step Two: Refer to your power unit's operating manual for instructions on hitching up an attachment.
+Visually inspect to ensure the attachment is fully engaged to the power unit.

-Step four: Engage the locking mechanism.
-A visual inspection should be performed to ensure all locking systems are fully engaged.
-Give the 4in1 bucket a couple of quick short movements close to the ground to test it is firmly engaged.
+Step Three: Engage the locking mechanism.
+A visual inspection should be performed to confirm all locking systems are secured.